 In case there are no applicants for all vacancies or less applicants receive a majority vote than the number of vacant seats, the vacancies are to be announced again before the next General Assembly.

 Term of Office

-In case a member of the Board is elected President before his/her term as member of the board is over, the presidential period is for 3 years, but eligibility for re-election for a limited time so that his/her full term does not to exceed 6 years.
+In case a member of the Board is elected President before his/her term as member of the Board is over, the presidential period is for 3 years, but eligibility for re-election is for a limited time so that his/her full term does not exceed 6 years under any circumstances.